- This event has passed.

 Would you like to make a presentation to the group?
 Click here for more information and to submit a proposal.

-Generally, presentations are 15 min (or shorter).
+Generally, presentations can be 10 to 30 mins.
 The content of your presentation will depend on your research stage.